 “the practitioner applies manual techniques, and may apply adjunctive therapies, with the intention of positively affecting the health and well-being of the client.”
 (AMTA)

 It has been said that massage addresses the physical body, while reflexology addresses the emotional body, and reiki addresses the energetic body.
+In reality there is a great deal of overlap.
 These three therapies complement each other very well.

 Types of massage…